vengi-voxel/vengi/src/tools/voxedit/README.md

 ## Planned

 * SceneSettings dialog
-  - Set bitmap backgrounds for each axis on a plane at a given position
   - Change sun angles
 * Voxel to transparency with a HSV threshold
-* Import bitmap palettes (quantize to 256 colors before)
 * Selections
   - Multiple AABBs should be possible
   - Delete, move, rotate, modify only in active selection